Your enquiry has been successfully sent

 1) Movement ecology

-* Movement and egg-laying behaviour of Lepidoptera (Helicoverpa spp. and Monarchs) (CRDC funded, collaboration with Professor Myron Zalucki, University of Queensland and Professor Tony Ives, University of Wisconsin)
+* Movement and egg-laying behaviour of Lepidoptera (Helicoverpa spp. and Monarch butterflies) (CRDC funded, collaboration with Professor Myron Zalucki, University of Queensland, Professor Tony Ives, University of Wisconsin and Tyler Grant, Iowa State University)

 * Flying-fox (fruit bat) movement and foraging behaviour with implications for Hendra virus risk (RIRDC funded)